 Racially-motivated crime in Russia

-As of late, crimes against ethnic minorities in Russia, Africans, Asians and Arabs in particular, are on the rise.
+As of late, crimes against ethnic minorities in Russia, against Africans, Asians and Arabs in particular, are on the rise.
 Verbal assault and spitting are the most common offences, though reports of physical assault and extortion are also cited.
 This bigoted behaviour can largely be attributed to extremist nationalist groups.
-Though intimidation tactics and demonstrations occasionally occur in Russian cities, expats should realise that these actions are taken by a small percentage of the population.
+Though intimidation tactics and demonstrations occasionally occur in Russian cities, expats should realise that these actions are taken by a small percentage of the population, and are not common.

 Terrorism in Russia

 A number of terrorist attacks have occurred in Russia in recent years.
 Government buildings, transport infrastructure, airports, hotels, entertainment venues, residential complexes, and schools have all been targeted.

 Recent attacks have been linked to unrest in the North Caucasus region, where Islamist militants continue to fight for independence from Russia.
 Expats are advised to avoid this region and any areas along Russia's western border with Ukraine, including Crimea.

 Driving safety in Russia

-Expats will encounter a general lawlessness on the roads, and it follows that accidents are frequent and road rage is common.
+Expats will encounter a degree lawlessness on the roads, and it follows that accidents are frequent and road rage is common.
 Extreme weather exacerbates the situation, causing “black ice” and dangerous conditions.
 Foreigners planning to drive in Russia should always drive defensively, maintain patience in all situations, and always carry proper documentation, including their passport and visa.